 Filing a Claim or Lawsuit

 If you or a family member have suffered from central cord syndrome due to an accident caused by the negligence of someone else, you may be entitled to compensation.
-Contact Bonner Law at email@example.com or call at 1-800-4MEDMAL for a free consultation.
-Mr. Bonner is an attorney with over 32 years or experience in personal injury litigation.
+Contact Bonner Law at firstname.lastname@example.org or call at 1-800-4MEDMAL for a free consultation.
+Mr. Bonner is an attorney with over 32 years of experience in personal injury litigation.